Español English

 These easy-to-grow plants are used as bonsai, as indoor plants in large pots, and as isolated specimens in gardens in tropical or subtropical regions.

 Ficus salicaria needs a semi-shade exposure.
 It appreciates the direct sun in the first hours of the day; avoid the sun's rays in the central hours of the day in summer.
-They do not resist frost; they do not like cold below 12 ºC (53.6 ºF).
+It does not resist frost; it does not like cold below 12 ºC (53.6 ºF).

 The soil should be light, well drained, and contain organic matter that retains moisture.
 Transplant every 3 years in spring.